gabrielfior/gabrielfior.github.io/docs/projects/sum-check.md

 Although there are many references on Sum-Check (see [original paper](https://dl.acm.org/doi/10.1145/146585.146605), or [link](https://semiotic.ai/articles/sumcheck-tutorial/) or many others), I decided to write this in a hopefully simpler way for people getting started in Zero-Knowledge to understand.

-I also highlight the excellent [manuscript](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.html) from Justin Thaler that I used as reference during my learning.
+I also highlight the excellent [manuscript](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.html) from Justin Thaler that I used as reference during my learning, as well as the very helpful discussions with [Diego Kingston](https://twitter.com/zkdiegokingston) .

 ## Math background